-When there is a lack of information, decisions tend to be made on the basis of individual personalities, friendships or, whatever project is the flashiest.
+When there is a lack of information, decisions tend to be made on the basis of individual personalities, friendships or, whatever idea is the flashiest.
 Make sure to have the group take some time to think through, research, and articulate their positions.
-After listing ideas or options, have group members individually or in pairs groups to discuss / research their preferences according to agreed upon criteria.
+After listing ideas or options, take some time to have group members individually or in pairs groups to discuss / research their preferences according to agreed upon criteria.
 This may mean having students think, write, or research their issue between sessions and then come back to the decision at the next meeting.